Srlmt/Project-2/SocmedAnalysis.md

     ## F-statistic: 4.383 on 29 and 1442 DF,  p-value: 1.55e-13

 ## Linear Model \#2

+We built this model using our best judgment given what we knew about the data.
+Using all 52 of the predictors (and their interactions) would not be manageable or parsimonious.
+We chose a limited number of predictors using EDA and common sense in order to limit colinearity and maintain simplicity of the model.

+First, we selected variables that we believed would have be the “best” predictors of the number of shares.
+Recall that many of the predictors could be grouped into categories based on the common attributes each measured.
+We made an effort to pick at least one predictor from each category.
+For example, of the 8 variables that measure day of publication, we chose only `is_weekend` to include in our linear model;
+or, of the 10 variables that measure keyword attributes, we chose only `num_keywords` to include in our linear model.
+At the end of this step, we landed on using 13 predictors.
+We decided not to include higher order predictors to reduce complexity.

+Next, we fit a full model using all 13 of our selected predictors with all their associated interactions.
+This produced a very high dimensional model.
+To quickly obtain parsimony, we “unscientifically” selected to include into a reduced model our 13 predictors and only the interaction terms that were highly significant within the full model.
+There were only 7 of these interaction terms.
+This reduced model is what is used in the code below for building Linear Model \#2.

 ``` r
 # Remove variables with possible colinearity